Rockingham authorities say Eden man, 65, charged with statutory rape

-A 65-year-old Eden was arrested recently on two counts of statutory rape and jailed on a $300,000 secured bond, according to the Rockingham County Sheriff's Office.
+EDEN — A 65-year-old Eden man was arrested recently on two counts of statutory rape and jailed on a $300,000 secured bond, according to the Rockingham County Sheriff’s Office.

 Lt.
-Kevin Suthard said Wednesday it was reported to the sheriff's office on March 29, which began the investigation.
+Kevin Suthard said Wednesday that allegations against Slaughter were reported to the sheriff’s office on March 29, which began the investigation.

 Information was not immediately available about when and where the offenses were alleged to have occurred.